top of page

 We are located on Ngnunnawal/Ngambri country, otherwise known as Canberra, Australia.

-The show is held roughly, bi monthly, at Smith's Alternative in Civic.
+The show is held at Smith's Alternative in Civic.

 76 Alinga Street, Canberra City.